Dersu Uzala (book)

-Dersu Uzala (Дерсу Узала; alternate U.S. titles: With Dersu the Hunter and Dersu the Trapper) is a 1923 memoir by the Russian explorer Vladimir Arsenyev, concerning his travels in the Russian Far East with the Goldi hunter Dersu Uzala.
+Dersu Uzala (Дерсу Узала; alternate U.S. titles: With Dersu the Hunter and Dersu the Trapper) is a 1923 memoir by the Russian explorer Vladimir Arsenyev, concerning his travels in the Russian Far East with the Nanai hunter Dersu Uzala.

 The story was made into a 1975 film Dersu Uzala, directed by Akira Kurosawa.

+The film became only the second from Russia to win the Academy Award for Best Foreign Language Film, after War and Peace (1966–1967).